Know the facts:

 Step 3: Explore repayment plan options

-You may qualify for a plan based on your income.
+You may qualify for an IDR Plan based on your income.
 Use the Loan Simulator to see payment amounts.
 These plans can:

 - Lower your monthly payment.